 L’Hermite is packed with various types of granite, some of which is decomposing coupled with loess, rocks and stones of various shapes and sizes and clay.
 Red and white wine grapes are planted here.
-Chapoutier, Chave and Guigal have vines here.
+Chapoutier, Chave and Guigal own vines here.

 Le Greffieux has a terroir of granite, clay, stones of different sizes and limestone soils.
 The vast majority of Le Greffieux is planted to Syrah.
-Chave, Marc Sorrel and Chapoutier all have vines here.
+Chave, Marc Sorrel and Chapoutier all have vines planted here.
 The site is placed just under Le Meal and next to Bessards.

 Some of the other Hermitage vineyards are: Beaumes, La Croix,Les Diognieres, Diognieres et Torras, L’Homme, Maison Blanche, Murets, Les Plantiers, Peleat, La Pierrelle, Roucoules, Torras et les Garennes,